 Our neighbors and supporters have co-created a Peace Campus made up of 6 previously vacant lots and 2 homes.
 A brave space for building a culture of hope.

 Once abandoned and up for demolition, the Peace House now serves as a community center with 15 different programs from tutoring to yoga.

 Two vacant, litter-filled lots with toxic soil have been transformed into a vibrant source of food, healing, and connection to self, community, and the earth.

 The vacant lot next to the Peace House has become a small basketball court for children to move, play, and learn healthy communication and teamwork.

-Women-specific resources including Women’s Groups, positive parenting training, job and life skills mentorship, and domestic violence and healthy relationship resources.
+Family-specific resources including Women’s Groups, positive parenting training, individual case management, early childhood education, and domestic violence resources.

 From safety to transportation barriers, many of our children can’t access the nearby public parks and playgrounds and have been stripped of their right to play.
 It’s time to change that.